 In the process of testing the transparent gateway, it was quickly discovered that DTN provides a greater advantage and requires less overhead when utilized with larger bundles, hence the addition of the ability to aggregate mutliple UDP packets described above.
 It was also noticed that there is functional redundancy between MPEG-TS and the Bundle Protocol (alongside associated protocols); MPEG-TS specifies a packetizer and container for temporally-redundant media data, such as audio and video, as well as providing forward error coding.
 The Bundle Protocol specifies a container, while lower-level protocols such as LTP provide the packetizer and error reduction/forward error coding mechanisms.
 It was decided to remove this redundancy, in the hopes of reducing end-to-end bitrate and providing a protocol which is compatible with DTN best practices.

 The direct H.264 DTN encoder does not attempt to interleave data, instead relying on the underlying DTN stack to perform that task.
 Instead, the encoder outputs individual compressed frames as single bundles.
-Minimal metadata is added in Concise Binary Object Representation (CBOR) format, which is largely composed of width, height, and frame-rate, all of which are requirements for the initialization of the H.264 decoder.
+Minimal metadata is added in Concise Binary Object Representation (CBOR) format and is largely composed of width, height, and frame-rate, all of which are requirements for the initialization of the H.264 decoder.
 Frames are encoded in the packet-oriented H.264 Network Abstraction Layer (NAL) format.
 The decoder simply initializes a decoder, decodes the data provided in the bundles before finally displaying them.

 The native H.264 transmitter is extremely robust to interruption and packet loss.
 As LTP provides retransmission and fragmentation capability and will not present a bundle to the application layer before transmission has completed successfully, each bundle can be assumed to be intact.
 As such, each frame can be assumed to be intact as well.
 The order of packets is maintained via the timestamp from within the bundle protocol as well as a per-second count of frames.
 Any packet which contains a timestamp less than the current “running” timestamp is assumed to have arrived out-of-order and is archived.
 Once the one-second frame count is equal to the framerate from the metadata, the video for that second is assumed to be 100% retrieved.
 The disadvantage of this system is the uniqueness of its implementation.
 The encoder and decoder are built using the FFMPEG libraries but are otherwise self-contained.
 It is technically possible to integrate it with other IP-based encoders and decoders by creating a new and functionally-identical MPEG TS output.
 It must be noted that the encoder must use a codec which supports frame-based output, such as H.264, motion JPEG2000, or H.265.